Credit where credit is due #

 - Volunteers #

 An amazing team of volunteers run the site, answer your support emails, maintain the database of public authorities and so much more.
-Thanks to Helen Cross, John Cross, Ben Harris, Adam McGreggor, Doug Paulley, Ganesh Sittampalam, Alex Skene, Alistair Sloan, Richard Taylor and Peter Williams.
+Thanks to Michael Bimmler, Kieran Casey-McEvoy, Gavin Chait, Helen Cross, John Cross, Chris Fryer, Ben Harris, Rob McDowell, Adam McGreggor, Doug Paulley, Ganesh Sittampalam, Alex Skene, Alistair Sloan and Richard Taylor.

 - Thanks are also due #